Awaab’s Law

 What is Awaab’s Law?

-Awaab’s Law was named after Awaab Ishak, a two-year-old who tragically died in 2020 due to prolonged exposure to mould in his family’s social housing flat in Rochdale.
-His case exposed deep failings in the way damp and mould issues are handled by landlords.
-From October 2025, new legal duties will require all social landlords in England to investigate and fix hazards like damp and mould within strict timeframes, or face enforcement action.
+Awaab’s Law was introduced in memory of Awaab Ishak, the two-year-old who tragically died in 2020 after prolonged exposure to mould in his family’s social housing flat in Rochdale.
+His death exposed major failures in the way damp and mould issues were being managed across the sector and prompted urgent national reform to protect tenants’ health and safety.

 Who Does Awaab’s Law Apply To?

-Your New Responsibilities as a Landlord
+Your Responsibilities as a Landlord

 Under Awaab’s Law, you must: